Combinatorial optimization and reasoning with graph neural networks

-In the \emph{XLVIN} architecture \cite{Deac2020}, Deac \emph{et al.} have surpassed these limitations by following precisely the algorithmic reasoning blueprint above.
-They pre-trained an algorithmic executor for VI on several synthetic and known MDPs, then deployed it over a local neighborhood of the current state, derived using self-supervised learning.
+In the {XLVIN} architecture, \citet{Deac2020} surpass these limitations by following precisely the algorithmic reasoning blueprint above.
+They pre-train an algorithmic executor for VI on several randomly-generated, known MDPs, then deploy it over a local neighborhood of the current state, derived using self-supervised learning.